San Juan del Paraná: Roads and communication

 The most important road is Route 1 "Mariscal Francisco Solano López", that connects it with the capital of the department, with Asunción and other locations of the department and the country.
 The other internal roads are gravel roads making easier the communication with other districts.

 Has the telephonic services from Copaco and mobile telephony, besides various communication media and the journals from the capital of the country.

 How to get there

 Following the Route 1 "Mariscal Francisco Solano López" from Asunción until getting to the 365th kilometer, then taking an unpaved branch of this road.

 Transportation

 The roads are good and allow a fluid transit of people and cargo.

 Modern transport busses takes the passengers to Asunción, the capital of the department and other locations of the region.

 Population

-According to the data provided by the General Office of Statistics, Polls and Census, the total population of the San Juan del Paraná district is 7,447 inhabitants, being 3,921 males and 3,526 females.71.99% of the population is settled in the rural zone.
+According to the data provided by the General Office of Statistics, Polls and Census, the total population of the San Juan del Paraná district is 7,447, being 3,921 males and 3,526 females.71.99% of the population is settled in the rural zone.